mrazomej/phd/src/chapter_04/section_03_epsilonAI.md

 \varepsilon_{AI}$.
-(B) Using fold-change measurements from [@Brewster2014] for the operators and gene copy numbers shown, we can determine the most likely value $\Delta\varepsilon_{AI} = 4.5~k_BT$ for LacI.](ch4_fig02){#fig:ch4_fig02 short-caption="Fold-change of multiple identical genes."}
+(B) Using fold-change measurements from [@Brewster2014] for the operators and gene copy numbers shown, we can determine the most likely value $\Delta\varepsilon_{AI} = 4.5~k_BT$ for LacI.](ch4_fig02){#fig:ch4_fig02 short-caption="Fold-change of multiple identical genes"}

 We now analyze experimental induction data for different strains with known plasmid copy numbers to determine $\Delta\varepsilon_{AI}$. [@Fig:ch4_fig05](B)